grafana/metrictank/docs/inputs.md

 See the [MetricPoint](https://godoc.org/github.com/grafana/metrictank/schema#MetricPoint) documentation for format and implementation details.
 It is a minimal format that only contains the series identifier, value and timestamp.
-As such, it is paramount that MetricPoint messages for each series have been preceded by a MetricData message for that series, so that metrictank has had the chance to add the metric information into its index.
+As such, it is paramount that MetricPoint messages for each series have been preceded by a MetricData message for that series, so that Grafana Metrictank has had the chance to add the metric information into its index.
-Otherwise metrictank will not recognize the ID and discard the point.
+Otherwise Grafana Metrictank will not recognize the ID and discard the point.

 Note that the implementation has encode/decode function for the standard MetricPoint format, as well as a variant that does not encode the org-id part of the series id.
-For single-tenant environments, you can configure your producers and metrictank to not encode an org-id in all messages and rather just set it in configuration, this makes the message more compact, but won't work in multi-tenant environments.
+For single-tenant environments, you can configure your producers and Grafana Metrictank to not encode an org-id in all messages and rather just set it in configuration, this makes the message more compact, but won't work in multi-tenant environments.

 ### Future formats